finos/perspective/docs/md/installation.md

 For hackers, contributors, and masochists, Perspective can be installed directly from source available on [Github](https://github.com/finos/perspective).
-Doing so is quite a bit more complex than a standard pure Javascript NPM package, so if you're not looking to hack on Perspective itself, you are likely better off choosing the CDN or NPM methods above.
+Doing so is quite a bit more complex than a standard pure JavaScript NPM package, so if you're not looking to hack on Perspective itself, you are likely better off choosing the CDN or NPM methods above.
 See the [developer docs](development.html) for details.